elmcraft/elmcraft.org/content/faqs/slack-history.md

 This page outlines some of the common questions that seem to recur and some of the history around Slack History.

-<tldr/> The current status is simply that there is a better place for more permanent discussions: https://discourse.elm-lang.org.
+<tldr>TLDR: The current status is simply that there is a better place for more permanent discussions: https://discourse.elm-lang.org.</tldr>

 ### Why don’t we upgrade to a paid Slack?